Kubratis/Grevolution-GamePlay/README.md

 This way, the player will be happy to contribute to nature and earn the right to move on to the next level.
 The player will encounter a different city environment in each level, and things will get more difficult each time.

-Controls:                                              Tuşlar:
+Controls:
-Arrow Keys: Up, Left, Down, Right = W, A, S, D         Yön Tuşları: Yukarı, Sol, Aşağı, Sağ = W, A, S, D
+Arrow Keys: Up, Left, Down, Right = W, A, S, D
-Shift: Running with W, A, S, D                         Shift: Koşmak için W, A, S, D ile
+Shift: Running with W, A, S, D
-ESC: Pause the game and access settings                ESC: Oyunu duraklatmak ve ayarları açmak
+ESC: Pause the game and access settings
-M: Open the map                                        M: Haritayı açmak
+M: Open the map

 Herkese Merhaba,
    Oyunumuz her seviyede farklı yılların yaşandığı bir şehirde geçiyor.